oneapi-src/oneDAL/docs/source/api/spmd/communicator.rst

 .. .. tag:: device_memory_access

 device_memory_access::none
-   Assumes only non-USM pointers are used for collective operation.
+   Assumes only non-USM pointers are used for a collective operation.

 device_memory_access::usm
    Both USM and non-USM can be used.
 Pointer type is controlled by